Microscopic Polyangiitis (MPA)

 • Renal: The kidneys are affected in up to 90% of patients.
 Hematuria, proteinuria (sometimes > 3 g/24 hours), and red blood cell casts are present.
 Without prompt diagnosis and treatment, renal failure may follow rapidly.

 • Respiratory: If the lungs are affected, alveolar hemorrhage may occur and may be followed by pulmonary fibrosis.
-Rapid-onset dyspnea and anemia, with or without hemoptysis and bilateral patchy infiltrates (seen on chest x-ray), may be due to alveolar hemorrhage, a medical emergency that requires immediate treatment.
+Rapid-onset dyspnea and anemia, with or without hemoptysis and bilateral patchy infiltrates (seen on chest radiograph), may be due to alveolar hemorrhage, a medical emergency that requires immediate treatment.
 Some patients with MPA may initially present with interstitial lung disease.
 Mild symptoms of rhinitis, epistaxis, and sinusitis may occur; however, if the upper respiratory tract is severely affected, the cause is more likely to be granulomatosis with polyangiitis.

 • Gastrointestinal (GI): GI symptoms include abdominal pain, nausea, vomiting, diarrhea, and bloody stools.

-• Neurologic: If the nervous system is affected, multiple mononeuropathy (mononeuritis multiplex) that affects peripheral or cranial nerves usually occurs.
+• Neurologic:The peripheral nervous system is frequently affected, with multiple mononeuropathy (mononeuritis multiplex) that affects peripheral or cranial nerves.
 Rarely, cerebral hemorrhage, infarction, seizures, or headache results from cerebral vasculitis.

 • Cardiac: Rarely, the heart is affected.

-Diagnosis of MPA
+Diagnosis of Microscopic Polyangiitis

 • Clinical findings